-The marine biological pumps (Volk and Hoffert, 1985), i.e. the organic matter and the 15 carbonate pumps, are central drivers of the ocean carbon cycle.
+The marine biological pumps (Volk and Hoffert, 1985), i.e. the organic matter and the carbonate pumps, are central drivers of the ocean carbon cycle.
 For two separate reasons, they are of great importance for the regulation of the atmospheric CO_2 level by the oceans.
 First, they establish systematic gradients in dissolved inorganic carbon (DIC) and alkalinity between the surface and the deep ocean.
-The overall impact of both pumps together are lower pCO_2 levels in the surface ocean compared to an abi-
+The overall impact of both pumps together is lower pCO_2 levels in the surface ocean compared to an abiotic ocean.

-- otic ocean.
-Second, accumulation of organic matter and CaCO3 sediments is driven by the deposition of biogenic material on the seafloor.
-Any change in the marine biological pumps thus also affects organic matter and CaCO3 sedimentation with potentially significant impacts on atmospheric CO2 through perturbations of the marine organic matter and CaCO3 balances. - The ocean carbonate pump is driven by the production of biogenic $CaCO_3$ shells in the sea surface.
-The sinking $CaCO_3$ shells entrain alkalinity to the deep ocean and hence increase sea surface pCO_2 by shifting the speciation of surface ocean DIC towards dissolved CO_2 .
-A reduced export ratio between $CaCO_3$ and organic matter export (rain ratio) would reduce sea surface pCO_2 not only due to an ocean-internal redistribution of alkalinity but also as a result of a lower carbonate concentration in the
+Second, accumulation of organic matter and $CaCO_3$ sediments is driven by the deposition of biogenic material on the seafloor.
+Any change in the marine biological pumps thus also affects organic matter and $CaCO_3$ sedimentation with potentially significant impacts on atmospheric CO_2 through perturbations of the marine organic matter and $CaCO_3$ balances.

-5 deep ocean triggering redissolution of marine $CaCO_3$ sediments.
-The resulting imbalance between the weathering flux of dissolved $CaCO_3$ into the ocean and marine $CaCO_3$ sedimentation would drive a rise in the ocean's total alkalinity and additionally contribute to lower sea surface pCO_2 .
-Carbonate compensation is the feedback mechanism responsible for re-establishing the ocean $CaCO_3$ balance on a time-scale of order 10 kyr through shifts in the depth of the $CaCO_3$ saturation horizon (Archer et al., 2000).
+The ocean carbonate pump is driven by the production of biogenic CaCO3 shells in the sea surface.
+The sinking CaCO3 shells entrain alkalinity to the deep ocean and hence increase sea surface pCO_2 by shifting the speciation of the surface ocean DIC towards dissolved CO2.
+A reduced export ratio between CaCO3 and organic matter export (rain ratio) would reduce sea surface pCO_2 , not only due to an ocean-internal redistribution of alkalinity but also as a result of a lower carbonate concentration in the deep ocean triggering redissolution of marine CaCO3 sediments.
+The resulting imbalance between the weathering flux of dissolved CaCO3 into the ocean and marine CaCO3 sedimentation would drive a rise in the ocean's total alkalinity and additionally contribute to lower sea surface pCO_2 .
+Carbonate compensation is the feedback mechanism responsible for re-establishing the ocean CaCO3 balance on a time-scale of order 10 kyr through shifts in the depth of the CaCO3 saturation horizon (Archer et al., 2000a).

-By reason of their central role in the regulation of the ocean's alkalinity budget rain ratio mechanisms were among the first candidates made responsible to drive glacial-interglacial CO_2 fluctuations in the atmosphere (e.g. Archer et al., 2000; Berger

-- 15 and Keir, 1984).
-A reduced rain ratio during glacial times may have resulted for instance from increased diatom productivity in lower latitudes at the expense of coccolithophorids (silica leakage hypothesis, Matsumoto et al., 2002) or from relaxed nutrientlimitation in the sea surface (Margalef, 1978).
-The inferred CaCO3 preservation history recorded in marine sediments, however, constrains the contribution of whole-ocean al- - kalinity changes to roughly a third of glacial-interglacial CO2 variations (Marchitto et al., 2004).
+By reason of their central role in the regulation of the ocean's alkalinity budget, rain ratio mechanisms were among the first candidates made responsible for driving glacial-interglacial CO2 fluctuations in the atmosphere (e.g., Archer et al., 2000a; Berger and Keir, 1984).
+A reduced rain ratio during glacial times may have resulted, for instance, from increased diatom productivity in lower latitudes at the expense of coccolithophorids (silica leakage hypothesis, Matsumoto et al., 2002) or from relaxed nutrient-limitation in the sea surface (Margalef, 1978).
+The inferred CaCO3 preservation history recorded in marine sediments, however, constrains the contribution of whole-ocean alkalinity changes to roughly a third of glacial-interglacial CO2 variations (Marchitto et al., 2005).